History of Rochester, New York

-Settlement of the city of Rochester in western New York State began in the late 18th century, and the city flourished with the opening of the Erie Canal.
-It became a major manufacturing center, and attracted many Italians, Germans, Irish and other immigrants, as well as a dominant group of Yankees of New England origin.
-The Yankees made Rochester the center of multiple reform movements, such as abolitionism and women's rights.
-It was famous as the center of the American photography industry and the headquarters of Eastman Kodak.
-In the 1970s it became fashionable to use the term "Rust Belt" for the industrial cities along the Great Lakes following the move away from steel, chemical and other hard goods manufacturing.
-Rochester, with the presence of Ritter-Pfaudler, Bausch and Lomb, Eastman Kodak, Xerox, Gannett and other major industries, defied the trend for many decades following World War II.
+Settlement of the city of Rochester in western New York State began in the late 18th century, and the city grew rapidly following the opening of the Erie Canal.
+It became a major manufacturing center and attracted many immigrants from Italy, Germany, Ireland, and other countries, as well as a large population of Yankees of New England origin.
+Rochester served as a center of several reform movements, including abolitionism and women's rights.
+The city was long associated with the American photography industry and served as the headquarters of Eastman Kodak.
+Although many Great Lakes industrial cities experienced decline in the post-industrial era often described as the "Rust Belt," Rochester's economy was sustained for several decades after World War II by the presence of Ritter-Pfaudler, Bausch and Lomb, Eastman Kodak, Xerox, Gannett, and other major companies.

 Of the 19 places in the United States named "Rochester", at least 8 were named directly after the city, having been founded or settled by former residents.
 These include: Rochester, Indiana; Rochester, Texas; Rochester, Iowa; Rochester, Kentucky; Rochester, Michigan; Rochester, Minnesota; Rochester, Nevada; and Rochester, Ohio.

 Early settlement

-Following the American Revolution, western New York was opened up for development as soon as New York and Massachusetts compromised and settled their competing claims for the area in December 1786 by the Treaty of Hartford.
-The compromise was that, while New York would have political sovereignty over the land, Massachusetts would have pre-emptive rights to obtain title from the Native Americans and own (and profit from selling) the land.
+Following the American Revolution, western New York was opened for development after New York and Massachusetts settled their competing claims for the area in December 1786 through the Treaty of Hartford.
+Under the compromise, New York retained political sovereignty over the land, while Massachusetts held pre-emptive rights to obtain title from the Native Americans and to own and profit from selling the land.